From Tailwind to Headwind

 Calculations are based on total returns for the Bloomberg US Generic 10-Year Treasury Index.

 Federal Reserve, US Treasury and Macrobond, as of May 31, 2025.
-The average of the US 10-year yield is over the monthly period is used from January 1941 to January 1962.
-From February 1962 to present uses actual yield for the respective date.
+The average of the US 10-year yield over monthly periods is used from January 1941 to January 1962.
+From February 1962 to the present, the actual yield on each respective date is used.

 Bloomberg, as of March 31, 2025.
 Based on monthly returns from January 2022 to March 2025 between the S&P 500 Index (stocks) and Bloomberg US Treasury Index (bonds).